2010 World Club Challenge

-The 2010 World Club Challenge (known as the Gillette World Club Challenge due to sponsorship by Gillette Fusion) was a rugby league tournament contested by Super League XIV champions, Leeds Rhinos, and 2009 NRL Premiers the Melbourne Storm.
+The 2010 World Club Challenge (known as the Gillette World Club Challenge for sponsorship reasons) was a rugby league tournament contested by Super League XIV champions, Leeds Rhinos, and 2009 NRL Premiers the Melbourne Storm.
 This was Leeds' third consecutive appearance in the World Club Challenge, and the second appearance in three years for Melbourne.
 Melbourne and Leeds previously played each other in the 2008 World Club Challenge with Leeds winning that match 11 - 4.

 Melbourne Storm won the game 18-10; however later in the year were stripped of the title (as well as its 2009 NRL premiership and other titles) after the club was found guilty of salary cap breaches.
-The prize money was redistributed to Leeds, but the title of World Club Champion was not.
+The prize money was redistributed to Leeds, but the title of World Club Champion was not, as the game had been retroactively declared null and void.

 Background

 Elland Road prior to the match.

 Leeds Rhinos

 Leeds Rhinos qualified through being the 2009 Super League champions, defeating St Helens R.F.C.
 18–10 in the Grand Final.